Spyder01/Zephir/README.md

 # Zephir CLI

 Zephir is a Rust-based CLI tool for packaging, unpacking, and invoking application directories in a sandboxed environment.
 It supports both native binaries and WebAssembly (WASM) artifacts.
-Zephir provides sandboxing features like CPU time, memory, and storage limits, as well as graceful shutdown on Ctrl+C.
+Zephir provides sandboxing features like CPU time, memory, and storage limits, as well as graceful shutdown.

 ---